jarviscanada/jarvis_data_eng_NevenHuynh/README.md

 ## Professional Experiences

-**Software Developer, Jarvis (Nov 2024 - present)**: Implemented various software projects using Linux, SQL, Docker, Git, Java, Maven, and JDBC.
+**Software Developer, Jarvis (Nov 2024 - present)**: Implemented various projects using Java, SQL, Git, and Databricks.
 Participated in daily scrum meetings to discuss progress, share updates, and identify blockers to ensure smooth project execution.
 Participated in regular code reviews to maintain high-quality standards and gain valuable insights from feedback.
 Continuously explored and integrated new technologies and tools to enhance project outcomes and expand technical expertise.

 ## Education